Why Germany Lost World War I

 Ludendorff had to delay the massive offensive until the spring of 1918.
 The German Army in France was increased by 500,000 troops transferred from the Eastern Front after Russia collapsed.

 Again, the outcome was in doubt.
-Reasons for his failure were that the French Army had partly recovered, draftees replaced volunteers in the decimated English Army, which was also fortified by Canadian and Australian corps.
+Reasons for his failure were that the French Army had partly recovered from mutinies, draftees replaced volunteers in the decimated English Army, which was also fortified by Canadian and Australian corps.
 Both the French and English armies now contained large American divisions (an American division was twice the size of depleted French and English divisions).
 In addition, Americans helped stop the last German offensive and a large American army took part in the counter-attack (the Meuse-Argonne offensive).
 The Entente also now had an advantage in artillery and began to effectively deploy tanks and airplanes.
 After being hammered by the Germans for months, the Entente had sufficient troops to mount a counter-attack all along the German lines.
 The German army no longer had reserves to plug gaps in their lines.
 The Entente armies breached the Hindenburg Line, Germany’s last line of defense.
 The German army collapsed.
 Ludendorff fled to Holland, but only after advising Kaiser Wilhelm to surrender.
 Instead, Wilhelm also fled to Holland.
 The war was over.

 Other Factors